 To help ensure that industry needs are satisfied through the proper training and education of biomedical engineering students, an annual meeting is held with the members of the industrial advisory board.
 The board is comprised of professionals from all areas of biomedical engineering, and also includes some RIT alumni as well.

-Biological Fluid Mechanics Laboratory – This research group is interested in using state of the art experimental and computational methods to both understand the behavior of naturally occurring flows as well as to guide the design process of medical devices.
-One particular focus area in the laboratory is blood contacting medical devices; more specifically we are studying the effects that fluid flow can have on the performance of these devices, as well as cell damage induced by the flowing fluid.
+This research group is interested in using state of the art experimental and computational methods to both understand the behavior of naturally occurring flows as well as to guide the design process of medical devices.
+One particular focus area in the laboratory is blood-contacting medical devices; more specifically we are studying the effects that fluid flow can have on the performance of these devices, as well as cell damage induced by the flowing fluid.

 This work has led to several successfully funded research programs through government and industry partners that have supported dozens of students.
 Projects have included the design, prototyping, and testing of implantable blood pumps, the understanding of the mechanism of fluid shear on damage to red blood cells, and the analysis of flow during human respiration and during suction feeding.

-The Biomedical Modeling, Visualization and Image-guided Navigation – The Biomedical Modeling, Visualization and Image-guided Navigation Laboratory focuses on the discovery and development of innovative imaging, navigation and visualization techniques and instrumentation to improve the understanding, diagnosis and treatment of human diseases through minimally or non-invasive approaches, conducting research across several broad themes.
+The Biomedical Modeling, Visualization and Image-Guided Navigation Laboratory focuses on the discovery and development of innovative imaging, navigation and visualization techniques, and instrumentation to improve the understanding, diagnosis, and treatment of human diseases through minimally or non-invasive approaches, conducting research across several broad themes.

 Software development for processing of multi-modal MRI data